-In short, process philosophy is best understood as a paradigm of philosophy characterized by a set of fundamental assumptions.
+In short, process philosophy is best understood as the effort to replace a longstanding philosophical research paradigm, in a sense close to T. Kuhn’s use of the term, i.e., to replace a set of longstanding fundamental assumptions that delimit the scope of legitimate topics and direct theory construction.
 For example, process philosophers assume that the only primary or basic ontological categories should be terms for occurring entities, and that certain formal theories—for example, set theory—are ill-suited of themselves, without modifications, to express the dynamic relationships among occurrences.
-Or again, process thinkers hold that philosophical research may legitimately address ‘creative’ phenomena that cannot be described as modifications of permanent units, such as phenomena of emergence or self-organization.
+Or again, process thinkers hold that philosophical research may legitimately address ‘creative’ phenomena that cannot be described as the modification of a pre-existing and persistent unit, such as phenomena of complexity or self-organization.
 What unifies contemporary process-philosophical research more than any other aspect, however, is its metaphilosophical aim to revise long-standing theoretical habits.
 Given its current role as a rival to the dominant substance-geared paradigm of Western metaphysics, process philosophy has the overarching task of establishing the following three claims:

 Contributions to current process-philosophical research typically focus on (aspects of) only one of these three components of a theory revision.
 More often than not, however, the larger purpose of the contribution remains implicit, which is one of the reasons why contemporary process philosophy, especially non-Whiteheadian process thought, does not clearly stand out as a unified effort at theory revision.
 Process philosophy currently presents itself as an internally diversified, geographically and disciplinarily distributed phenomenon of innovative thought in Western philosophy.
 Accordingly, there are significant differences in how process philosophers approach claims (1)–(3).
 In the following the focus will be on arguments for claims (1)–(3) within contemporary analytical process philosophy.
 The reader should thus keep in mind that the pointers set in the following sections are partially representative at best and need to be supplemented by introductions to, e.g., contemporary Whiteheadian process thought and French process thought (Gilles Deleuze, Alain Badiou).
 In addition, pointers to process-philosophical contributions to the philosophy of religion are all but omitted, since extensive and in-depth treatments are provided in the entries on Charles Hartshorne and process theism.